asankov/asankov.github.io/content/blog/demystifying-the-kubernetes-iceberg-5.md

 ![The Kubernetes Iceberg meme](/images/kubernetes-iceberg.png)

-In this article, we will dive continue with Tier 5 of the iceberg.
+In this article, we will continue with Tier 5 of the iceberg.
 We started with the [first part of Tier 5 last week](/blog/2022/06/05/demystifying-the-kubernetes-iceberg-part-4/), and today we will pick up where we left off.

 You can find the others articles here: